 |Legal & General Group Plc||4,680,032|

 Top 10 FTSE 100 Companies by Market Cap

 |HSBC Holdings plc||£133,133,889,667|

 |BRITISH AMERICAN TOBACCO PLC ADS Common Stock||£68,836,193,752|

 In the past 52 weeks, Reckitt Benckiser's shares hit a low of £5,559.00 and a high of £7,174.00.
 This means that their current share price is 15.07%above the 52-week low and 10.83%below the 52-week high.

 Comparison of Reckitt Benckiser's EPS & P/E Ratio with other Household Goods & Home Construction companies

 Reckitt Benckiser has a price/earnings ratio of 23.94.
 For comparison, Persimmon's P/E ratio is 11.72 and Taylor Wimpey's P/E ratio is 13.63.
-Reckitt Benckiser's basic earning per share from continuing operations for the 31/12/2016 financial year was 244.40p, which was a decrease from the previous financial year of 340.51p.
+Reckitt Benckiser's basic earning per share from continuing operations for the 31/12/2016 financial year was 244.40p, which was an increase from the previous financial year of 4.51p.

 |Company||Basic - EPS||P/E Ratio||Market Cap (Million)|

 *Information is provided "as is" and solely for informational purposes, not for trading purposes or advice, and may be delayed.